sharifulsazib04/CS7641-Gt/README.md

 ## 2. Data Description

-## 3. Data Processing

-## 4.Supervised Learning

-For our project, we used tensorflow to implement deep learning models to perform image classification in Google Colab.
-Convolutional Neural Networks (CNN's) are a popular method to perform image classification and can achieve high accuracy for supervised learning.
-We implemented both a vanilla neural network, single layer CNN, and double layer CNN for this project.
-Lastly, we wanted to see how susceptible our model was for changes in the images.
-For this reason, we added noise to our testing set to examine the models susscesability to changes in the image quality.
-### 4.1 Data Processing

 The images we use for image classification have already been reduced to 32 by 32 pixels with the training set preconfigured to 34799 examples and 12630 photos dedicated to the testing segment.
 A small amount of 4410 images are used as validation for each epoch of training that we perform.
 The entire datset has 43 unqiue classes of image labels.
 Here are a few of the representations of images from the dataset in their 32px by 32px representations:

 <p align="center">